1: To improve your performance, stop thinking about it (unselfconsciousness).

 5: If something is bothering you, move toward it rather than away from it (acceptance).

-The mind's natural tendency when faced with pain is to attempt to avoid it by trying to resist unpleasant thoughts, feelings, and sensations.
+We all have pain in our lives, whether it's the ex we still long for, the jackhammer snarling across the street, or the sudden wave of anxiety when we get up to give a speech.
+If we let them, such irritants can distract us from the enjoyment of life.
+Paradoxically, the obvious response—focusing on the problem in order to combat and overcome it—often makes it worse.—The mind's natural tendency when faced with pain is to attempt to avoid it by trying to resist unpleasant thoughts, feelings, and sensations.
 When we lose a love, for instance, we fight our feelings of heartbreak.
 As we get older, we work feverishly to recapture our youth.
 When we're sitting in the dentist's chair waiting for a painful root canal, we wish we were anywhere but there.
 But in many cases, negative feelings and situations can't be avoided—and resisting them only magnifies the pain.

 The problem is we have not just primary emotions but also secondary ones—emotions about other emotions.
 We get stressed out and then think, "I wish I weren't so stressed out."
 The primary emotion is stress over your workload.
 The secondary emotion is feeling, "I hate being stressed."

 It doesn't have to be this way.
-The solution is acceptanceletting the emotion be there.
+The solution is acceptance—letting the emotion be there.
 That is, being open to the way things are in each moment without trying to manipulate or change the experience—without judging it, clinging to it, or pushing it away.
 The present moment can only be as it is.
 Trying to change it only frustrates and exhausts you.
 Acceptance relieves you of this needless extra suffering.

 Suppose you've just broken up with your girlfriend or boyfriend; you're heartbroken, overwhelmed by feelings of sadness and longing.
 You could try to fight these feelings, essentially saying, "I hate feeling this way; I need to make this feeling go away."
 But by focusing on the pain—being sad about being sad—you only prolong the sadness.
 You do yourself a favor by accepting your feelings, saying instead, "I've just had a breakup.
 Feelings of loss are normal and natural.
 It's OK for me to feel this way."